 A nanopore is a very small hole.
-The first generation of Oxford Nanopore's GridION™ technology uses bespoke pore-forming proteins to create holes in membranes formed from lipid bilayers.
-Multiple nanopore measurements are made in parallel using the company's proprietary arrayed sensor chip.
-This sensor chip is also designed to be used on the miniaturised MinION™ device.
+The first generation of Oxford Nanopore's technology used bespoke pore-forming proteins to create holes in membranes formed from lipid bilayers and since then proprietary membranes have been developed that can be shipped with nanopores pre-embedded.
+Multiple nanopore measurements are made in parallel using the company's proprietary arrayed sensor chip, contained within the miniaturised MinION™ device and the GridIONTM platform.

 What does the platform technology consist of?

-The platform technology, GridION, includes an instrument (a node) and a consumable cartridge.
+The GridION system includes an instrument (a node) and a consumable cartridge.
 Inside the cartridge is a sensor chip containing multiple microwells, each one supporting an individual nanopore sensor.
-A polymer membrane is formed over the surface of these wells and the modified protein nanopores are introduced into these membranes.
+A polymer membrane is formed over the surface of these wells and the modified protein nanopores are contained in these membranes.
 Each well is a single addressable electronic channel and each nanopore is capable of individual identification of analyte molecules.
 The array chip is accompanied by an ASIC that controls and measures currents during nanopore experiments.

-The sensor chip and ASIC are also designed to be used on the miniaturised MinION device.
+The sensor chip and ASIC are also contained within the miniaturised MinION device.